Patio Floor Ideas – Now that you’re planning to create a new patio or redesign the old one, you’ll need some patio floor ideas to get started.

-Create an outdoor patio which can be enjoyed for years to come by installing stone pavers.
+Create an outdoor patio that can be enjoyed for years to come by installing stone pavers.
 This elevated circular paver patio makes a nice example for you.

 10. Brick Floor with Classic Appeal

 This patio floor indeed has that classic charm.
 The floor looks like it was completely covered with identical red bricks.
-But, it was actually a stamped concrete floor which looks exactly like bricks.
+But, it was actually a stamped concrete floor that looks exactly like bricks.

 You can set this convenient patio into a dining area for your family and guests.
 It doesn’t need to be fancy, just a simple small coffee table and several wrought iron chairs can do the trick.

 Are you looking for a fun and unique way to decorate your patio area?
 Try installing this colorful tile floor to your patio space.
 To save your budget, you can gather some leftover tiles to create this unique patio floor.